raphael-group/superdendrix/README.md

 ### Downloading required data

-CERES datasets of project DepMap from the Broad Institute for example analysis can be downloaded using the following command.
+An example dataset for testing SuperDendrix can be downloaded using the following command.

     snakemake all
-in the data directory.

 ## Commands